SillyTavern/SillyTavern-Docs/Extras/extensions/EmulatorJS.md

 - Open the "EmulatorJS" extension menu.
 - Click "Add ROM file".
-ROMs are saved to your browser storage and not stored on server.
+ROMs are saved to your browser storage and not stored on a server.
 - Select the game file to add.
 Input the name and core (if it wasn't auto-detected).
 If the core requires a BIOS file, add it too.
 - Click the "Play" button in the list or launch via the wand menu.
 - You can customize controls and other settings in the emulator frame after launching the game.